-C. Bureau Action
+D. Bureau Action

-Following approval by the Land Board, the Program Manager will request that the Area obtain a recorded Record of Survey to include as an attachment to the disclaimer(s) and/or easement.
-The Program Manager will then submit the application package to the Technical Records Specialist for final execution.
-The Technical Records Specialist will use the project code for time sheet entry.
-The Technical Records Specialist will then include the disclaimer in the action log and send two original acquired easements, two originals of land being disclaimed to IDL if applicable, and a draft of the disclaimer from IDL to the applicant.
-All original documents must be signed and notarized by the applicant and returned to IDL along with the final processing fee as per the approved Board Memo.
+Following approval by the Land Board/staff, the Program Specialist will request that the Area obtain a recorded Record of Survey to include as an attachment to the disclaimer(s) and/or easement.
+The Program Specialist will prepare the final documents for final execution.
+The Program Specialist will then include the disclaimer in the action log and send two original acquired easements (DIS-008), two originals of land being disclaimed (acquired disclaimers, DIS-009) to IDL if applicable, and a draft of the disclaimer (DIS-007) from IDL to the applicant along with a letter to request signatures and final payment (DIS-010).
+All original documents must be signed and notarized by the applicant and returned to IDL along with the final processing fee.